The 17 Questions The Education Dept. Asked A University President Before He Resigned

 But there is even more.

 The University of Phoenix is operated by a company, Apollo Education Group, Inc., that was acquired in 2017 by the private equity firms Apollo Global Management and the Vistria Group.
-The CEO running Apollo Education Group for these owners is Gregory Cappelli, who previously … ran Apollo Education Group for the previous owners.
+The executive running Apollo Education Group for these owners is Gregory Cappelli, who previously … ran Apollo Education Group for the previous owners.
 Cappelli joined Apollo in 2007 as executive vice president, became co-CEO in 2009, and CEO in 2012.
 That year Cappelli’s annual compensation was reported as $25.1 million.
+Cappelli is currently an insider board member of the company.

 The University of Phoenix during Cappelli’s tenure has repeatedly engaged in deceptive, predatory, and illegal practices, leading to investigations and actions against it by the Federal Trade Commission, Department of Justice, Department of Education, VA, Department of Defense, and various state attorneys general.